kcenon/logger_system/README.md

 - Is the logger lock-free?
   - The current async queue uses mutex/condition_variable for portability and simplicity.
 A lock-free MPMC queue is planned; see the `USE_LOCKFREE` placeholder.
-- Is `encrypted_writer` production-ready?
+- Does the logger support log encryption?
-  - No. It is a demonstration.
-Use a vetted crypto library and authenticated encryption (e.g., AES-GCM, ChaCha20-Poly1305) with proper key management.
+  - The `encrypted_writer` has been removed due to security concerns.
+For production encryption, implement a custom writer using a vetted crypto library (OpenSSL, libsodium, Botan) with authenticated encryption (AES-GCM, ChaCha20-Poly1305) and proper key management.
+See SECURITY.md for guidance.
 - How do I route only errors to a dedicated file?
   - Use `router_builder(router).when_level(log_level::error).route_to("error_file", true);` and register a writer under that name.
 - How do I get JSON output?